-Temporary adverse effects would occur by potentially displacing about 11,800 visitors annually over the construction period through closing of Saddle Dam Park (PacifiCorp 2021b).
+Temporary adverse effects would occur by potentially displacing about 11,800 visitors annually over the construction period through closing of Saddle Dam Park Day Use (PacifiCorp 2021b).
 The displaced visitors could drive to visit one or more of the locations identified in Table 6-3 that offer similar recreational opportunities and facilities.
 The closest alternative recreation site, Cresap Bay Park on Lake Merwin, is approximately 2.3 miles away.

-To mitigate the loss of Saddle Dam Park parking and boat accessibility, PacifiCorp reviewed its other Lewis River recreation facilities to locate a suitable supplemental parking and boat ramp access opportunities.
-PacifiCorp has identified two parks, Cresap Bay Park and Yale Park, that can be expanded to mitigate the short-term loss of parking and reservoir access at Saddle Dam Park (PacifiCorp 2021c).
+To mitigate the loss of Saddle Dam Park Day Use parking and boat accessibility, PacifiCorp reviewed its other Lewis River recreation facilities to locate a suitable supplemental parking and boat ramp access opportunities.
+PacifiCorp has identified two parks, Cresap Bay Park and Yale Park, that can be expanded to mitigate the short-term loss of parking and reservoir access at Saddle Dam Park Day Use (PacifiCorp 2021c).
 These proposed improvements were submitted via non-capacity license amendment applications to FERC on November 9, 2021 (PacifiCorp 2021c).
-Related FERC orders are pending.
+On December 19, 2022, the FERC issued an Order approving the Cresap Bay Park and Yale Park expansions (FERC, 2022).

 The proposed action to perform a seismic rehabilitation of Yale Saddle Dam would not result in operational changes to the dam or the larger Lewis River Hydroelectric Project, with the exception of allowing the reservoir to return to a normal maximum operating level of 490 feet amsl.
-Saddle Dam Park would be re-opened once construction is complete.
+Saddle Dam Park Day Use would be re-opened once construction is complete.
 As discussed in Section 4.1.2.3, any recreational facilities affected during construction would be replaced in-kind, and the equestrian trail would be rehabilitated.
 No adverse effects would occur from operation of the proposed action.